ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/schema_priority_ticket.md

 ---
 name: Schema update priority
 about: Create a priority ticket for the next iteration of schema updates
-title: 'Schema update priority ticket - YYYY-MM-DD'
+title: Schema update priority ticket - YYYY-MM-DD
-labels: operations, next
+labels: next, operations
 assignees: ''

 ---

 **What are the next schema updates?**